-One of the benefits of being a freelancer is having the ability to walk away from a professional relationship thatfiring-a-client isn’t working.
+One of the benefits of being a freelancer is having the ability to walk away from a professional relationship that isn’t working.
 If you’re still new to freelancing, you may find yourself hesitant to end things with a client, but if working with them is causing you needless stress or requires more energy from you than the pay is worth, sticking around could be keeping you from better opportunities.

 The longer you do freelance work, the better you’ll be at recognizing the type of client that’s best for you and knowing when it’s time to walk away from those that aren’t.
 But even if you’ve been at it for a while, the process of ending things is awkward at best.
 At worst, it can be downright messy.